 We, then, looking out for the topic of injury, entered into the type of action in this way: the givers, then, of actions are Mercury, Venus, and Mars; the effective houses are the ascendant, the midheaven, the IC, and the [houses] succedent to these, but also indeed the sixth houses, and the Lot of Fortune, and the application of the Moon, and the [star] making its morning appearance or its evening rising seven days before or seven days after.
 (Rhetorius, Astrological Compendium, #82, Holden trans., 2009, p.
 134)

 Rising and Setting Relative to the Sun

 The passage above is from Rhetorius.
 Paulus Alexandrinus (4th century CE) also discussed the phases of the stars and the terminology associated with phasis.
 A planet in phasis which is coming out from the beams is called rising or arising, as it is in its heliacal rising (rising out from the beams).
-A planet in phasis which is going into the beam is also called setting (occasionally called disappearance), as it is in its heliacal setting.
-Be cognizant of these other uses of the terms “rising” and “setting” because there are times when rising and setting planets are discussed in the literature where an unknowing reader might assume it is relative to the horizon but it is actually relative to the beams of the Sun.
+A planet which is going into the beam is also called setting (occasionally called disappearance), as it is in its heliacal setting.
+Be cognizant of these other uses of the terms “rising” and “setting”.
+There are times when rising and setting planets are discussed in the literature where an unknowing reader might assume it is relative to the horizon but it is actually relative to the beams of the Sun.

 Variation in Terms of Heliacal Setting